Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Published in PLoS Biology, a high-impact open-access journal, making the findings freely available to the research community.

-Relevance for families This study suggests that SETD5 Syndrome shares specific neurological features with other genetic forms of autism at the brain circuit level.
-Research on shared brain circuit dysfunction across autism genetic models may point to future therapy directions, but this is early-stage research in animal models.
+This study suggests that SETD5 Syndrome shares specific neurological features with other genetic forms of autism at the brain circuit level.
+Research on shared brain circuit dysfunction across autism genetic models may eventually point toward possible therapy directions, but this is still early-stage research done in animals.

-What was studied: A multicenter European team reported on 28 SETD5 Syndrome patients not previously described in any publication.
+A multicenter European team reported on 28 SETD5 Syndrome patients who had not been described in any previous publication.
 The study focused specifically on neurological and psychiatric features.

 • 75% of patients had intellectual disability or global developmental delay; 21% had borderline intellectual functioning; 3.6% had normal IQ.